 Terragong House was built in 1858 as a gentleman's country residence by The Hon.
 John Marks MLA, MLC and the property was farmed with paid labour.
-When John returned to live in his Sydney property ('Glenrock' at Edgecliff, now Fiona House at Ascham School), he leased Terragong to his brother Samuel, who continued in the same vein and resided for 30 years on the property, running it as a dairy farm, also with hired help.
+When John returned to live in his Sydney property ('Glenrock' at Edgecliff, now Fiona House at Ascham School), he leased Terragong to his brother Samuel, who continued in the same vein and resided for 30 years on the property, running it as a dairy farm.

-Upon Samuel's retirement to Sydney, his only son Ernest John Marks acquired the property for the sum of one thousand pounds from Mrs Elizabeth Preston Marks, his aunt and widow of John; as the property was entailed and could only be owned by a male Marks in direct line of inheritance, the transfer of ownership was referred through the Equity Court.
+Upon Samuel's retirement to Sydney, his only son Ernest John Marks acquired the property for the sum of one thousand pounds from Mrs Elizabeth Preston Marks, his aunt and John's widow.
+As the property was entailed it could only be owned by a male Marks in direct line of inheritance, so the transfer of ownership was referred through the Equity Court.

-Click here for more information on the history of Terragong provided by the current owners.
+Read more about the history of Terragong, information provided by the current owners.

-HHA members receive a 10% discount on the usual room rate for stays of 2 nights or more.
+HHA members receive a 10% discount on the usual room rate for stays of two nights or more.
 Email email@example.com for booking details.